 The Damage Wasn't Caused By A Covered Peril

 Policyholders are given the benefit of ambiguous language in a policy.
 If the policy is unclear about which perils are covered, the insurer may be compelled to cover damages.

 Unfortunately Damage Happened Outside Of The Policy Period

 Insurers may attempt to blame a denial on pre-existing damage.
 However, most insurance companies will inspect the property prior to selling the insurance policy—and if the inspection shows that the property was in acceptable condition, the insurer may be forced to issue payment.

 Insurance companies have a legal duty to act in good faith when handling customer claims, including performing a careful investigation of each claim and issuing timely payments.
 If you are having trouble getting the insurance coverage you paid for, we can help.
-Contact us online or call our Cranston office directly at 888.591.9976 to schedule your free consultation.
+Contact us online or call our Warwick office directly at 888.591.9976 to schedule your free consultation.